-The next optional step is the post filter.
+The next optional step is the post-filter.
 At this stage, you’re looking to filter the smallest particles possible to clear the water of contaminants completely.
-Not every water filter will have a post filter, so keep this in mind if it’s important to you.
+Not every model will have a post-filter, so keep this in mind if it’s important to you.

 Lastly, some water filtration systems also come equipped with a UV filter.
 It’s known to kill microorganisms, viruses, and bacteria.
-This filter is good in case contaminants managed to slip through some of the earlier filters.
+This is good in case contaminants managed to slip through.

-It may seem complicated at first, but you’ll find out quickly that this system isn’t too tough to install.
+It may seem complicated at first, but you’ll find out quickly that this whole house water filter system isn’t too tough to install.
 But if you aren’t into self-sufficiency and DIY projects, then getting professional help might be best in your case.
 On the other hand, if you’re willing to try it here are a few steps to take:

 - Shut off your water main and drain the system.

-- Pick the location for your water filter.
+- Pick the right location for installation.
 It should be a location you can get to comfortably since you’ll need to change the filters when needed.